 One day I read my dad’s book titled “Wajah Bandoeng Tempo Doeloe” by Haryoto Kunto.
 It is an interesting book, depicting the beginning of Bandung until its golden days before World War II.

 At that time Bandung was still a jungle with many tigers and rhinos lived there.
-The ancient lake hadn’t really dried up, resulted in several lakes and swamps.
-The locals was governed by Dipati Ukur and Tumenggung Bahureksa, under Sultan Agung Mataram.
+The ancient lake hadn’t dried up, resulted in several lakes and swamps.
+The locals were governed by Dipati Ukur and Tumenggung Bahureksa, under Sultan Agung Mataram.

 One hundred years after the first report, VOC [the Dutch trading company in Indonesia] finally noticed Bandung.
 They assigned a soldier to rule Bandung.
 A year later, three more Dutch came to Bandung.
 They became rich by establishing a plantation and a sawing mill.
-Since then more and more foreigners came and built coffee, tea and chincona plantations.
+Since then more and more foreigners came and built coffee, tea, and cinchona plantations.
 They became rich and known as Preanger Planters.